Bloody Hell

 “Skyler had always been a winner.
 He had experienced momentary setbacks and a few false starts but never the bitter seeds of defeat in all his forty years.”

 The story became “Turning Mimi,” about a pharmaceutical CEO whose wife contracts a fatal illness.
 The setup worked.
 Skyler worked.
-But halfway through, the plot veered spectacularly off course—a vampire appeared and derailed the story entirely.
+But halfway through, the plot veered spectacularly off course—a vampire appeared and derailed everything.

 Black movie camera icon, representing film, video, or media content.